dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

 ## The plain in Spain

-Well, the plain (or as we name it _La Meseta Central_) covers a large area of inland Spain, with an average altitude of 650 meters above sea level level.
+Well, the plain (or as we name it _La Meseta Central_) covers a large area of inland Spain, with an average altitude of 650 meters above sea level.

 I didn't find any accurate spatial data file with the bounds of the plain, so for this case I would approximate it using a mixture of political borders